CookbookCompass/webweavers/Documents/design.md

  - Preconditions: User is not logged in and views the registration page.
  - Main Flow: The user fills in the registration form with necessary information and submits it to create a new account.
  - Postconditions: The user's account is created, and they are logged in to the website.
+ - Requirement: This use case meets the requirement for users to be able to register for a new account - Functional Requirement 1.1 (User Authentication).

 2. Registered User Enters Credentials and Clicks Login
  - Primary Actor: Registered User
  - Preconditions: User has an account and is on the login page.
  - Main Flow: The user enters their login credentials and initiates the login process.
  - Postconditions: The user is authenticated and gains access to their account and profile.
+ - Requirement: The login process fulfills the requirement for registered users to be able to login securely - Functional Requirements 1.2 (User Authentication).

 ![Login](Design_flow_charts/login_page_design.png)
 ![Registration](Design_flow_charts/registration_page_design.png)